Municipal Art Society: Advocacy

-Through its advocacy, MAS protects New York’s legacy spaces, encourages thoughtful planning and urban design, and fosters complete neighborhoods across the five boroughs.
+Through its advocacy, MAS protects New York's legacy spaces, encourages thoughtful planning and urban design, and fosters complete neighborhoods across the five boroughs.
 Since 2007, the organization has hosted the Livable Neighborhoods Program (LNP).
 This program helps local leaders in under-resourced communities throughout New York City develop the knowledge and tools that they need to participate effectively in public land use review processes, plus engage in creative, community-based design and planning.
 Past alumni of the program include, Landmark East Harlem, Brownsville Community Justice Center, and Asian Americans for Equality.

 MAS organizes advocacy campaigns to address issues facing the city, including comprehensive, community-based urban planning, open space, and affordable housing.
 Recent advocacy campaigns include Fight For Light, Towards Comprehensive Planning, and Greener Corridors for a More Resilient City.
 MAS is a part of the Alliance for Public Space Leadership (APSL), founded in 2022 along with New York City's chapter of the American Institute of Architects, Open Plans, New Yorkers for Parks, and the Design Trust for Public Space.
 The alliance, which now includes more than 50 organizations, advocated for the appointment of New York City's first Chief Public Realm Officer.
-Mayor Erin Adams appointed Ya-Ting Liu to the position in 2023.
+Mayor Eric Adams appointed Ya-Ting Liu to the position in 2023.

 A notable project supported and funded by the Society was the 1980 documentary film The Social Life of Small Urban Spaces by William H. Whyte.
-The film was digitally by Anthology Film Archives in 2025, in collaboration with MAS and the Project for Public Spaces.
+The film was digitized by Anthology Film Archives in 2025, in collaboration with MAS and the Project for Public Spaces.